 One of the first recorded cases of biotechnology in action was the production of beer.
-And while the formula is elegantly simple—yeast plus barley and hops—the particular choice of dosage and strains of those ingredients requires a biotechnical artistry.
+And while the formula is elegantly simple—yeast plus barley and hops—the particular choice of dosage and strains of those ingredients requires biotechnical artistry.
 From mango pale ales to cucumber lagers, it can seem there’s no limit but imagination to the array of tastes one can create in the $26 billion industry that is craft beer brewing.
-But there’s a lot of hard work that goes into it, too, from adhering to FDA regulations, to balancing the intricate combinations of flavor and strength, to managing a facility and supply chain.
+But there’s a lot of hard work that goes into it, too, from adhering to FDA regulations to balancing the intricate combinations of flavor and strength to managing a facility and supply chain.

 Become an Environmental Biotechnologist